It’s a must-read before getting them removed

 Tempted to remove a few moles from your face or body?
-You may think that this exercise is simple, however it’s a treatment that should be taken very seriously.
-We picked the brains of Sandra Sostres, National Clinical Manager of Cynosure, for her thoughts on mole removal - here are five things you should know before going ahead with the treatment.
+You may think that mole removal is simple, however it’s a treatment that should be taken very seriously as it can't just be erased with skin care; it's something that could require surgical excision.
+We picked the brains of Sandra Sostres, National Clinical Manager of Cynosure, for her thoughts on mole removal - here are four things you should know if you're considering a mole removal procedure.

 1 / Think twice before removing your moles